Purposive sampling

 TV reporters stopping certain individuals on the street in order to ask their opinions about certain political changes constitutes the most popular example of this sampling method.
 However, it is important to specify that the TV reporter has to apply certain judgment when deciding who to stop on the street to ask questions; otherwise it would be the case of random sampling technique.

 Alternatively, purposive sampling method may prove to be effective when only limited numbers of people can serve as primary data sources due to the nature of research design and aims and objectives.
-For example, for a research analysing affects of personal tragedy such as family bereavement on performance of senior level managers the researcher may use his/her own judgment in order to choose senior level managers who could particulate in in-depth interviews.
+For example, for a research analysing effects of personal tragedy such as family bereavement on performance of senior level managers the researcher may use their own judgment in order to choose senior level managers who could participate in in-depth interviews

 According to the type of cases, purposive sampling can be divided into the following six categories[1]: